openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 is non-DVR mode, so east-west and north-south traffic are all go through the router namespace in the network node.

-Also, cross-OpenStack layer-2 networking can not work with DVR because of source MAC replacement.
+Also, cross-Neutron layer-2 networking can not work with DVR because of source MAC replacement.
 Considering the following topology::

   +----------------------------------------------+       +-------------------------------+